Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP

-\begin{itemize} \item High impact is used to show that an exploit triggers consecutive operation failures or a universal service disruption over multiple agents.
-Such accidents take a lot of recovery. \item Medium impact is minor yet significant security or performance degradation.
-The failures are specific to the agents or components and can be addressed by the standard mitigation. \item Low impact means small-scale disruptions having few security consequences.
-The effects are temporary and easily reversible and do not compromise overall system performance or trust relationships. \end{itemize}

-Table \ref{tab:impact-criteria} presents the detailed indicators of using these impact ratings, which brings the qualitative advice of NIST to the security behavior of current AI-agent communication protocols.

-\subsubsection{Task 5- Assessing Risk}
+\subsubsection{Task 5: Assessing Risk}

 The last stage of the risk assessment process is to calculate the security risk of each vulnerability that was identified during the previous tasks.
 This work is in accordance with NIST SP 800-30 \cite{ross2012guide} and conceptually aligns with ISO/IEC 27005:2022 \cite{iso27005_2022}.